 Stress testing isn’t just for new systems though; it can also be a great way to test an aging system.
 Your system could be overclocked, so putting your components through these tests can give you a good idea as to how stable they are and where a potential problem can be coming from.

-In this guide, we are going to outline the different tools that can be used to stress test your CPU and RAM.
-We will go into detail why we think each tool can be useful and how to use them.
+In this guide, we are going to outline the different tools that can be used to stress-test your CPU and RAM.
+We will go into detail why we think each tool can be useful, how to use them, and where to download the CPU/ RAM test online.
 We will also be including some hardware monitoring tools in this article so you can keep track of how your system is behaving.
 If you need some advice on how to stress test your GPU, then you can check out our separate article covering this.

 Stress testing puts computer hardware under high levels of stress to ensure stability when the components are being used in its day to day life.
 These types of stress can include extreme workloads, tasks, memory usage, thermals, clock speeds, and more.

 CPU stress testing is carried out to check the performance of the component while running it at full speed and maxing its temperature.
 When a CPU is being tested, all the cores of the chip will get used too to ensure a thorough test.
 It is best to download a CPU test online, rather than going off your task manager as these tools offer much more.

 RAM stress testing is the first thing that you should perform if you are facing any problems like a bluescreen or random system reboots.
 Testing the RAM can help identify memory defects and behavioral failures

 It is always a good idea to monitor your system when performing stress tests.
 Monitoring tools are a good way to keep track of temperatures, and load levels and some of these tools can be used in unison with benchmarking software allowing for better tracking.

 A handy tool for component temperatures is HWMonitor.
 This tool is straightforward to use and will give you real-time info on thermals, clock speeds, and power usage.